solidrock-technology/docs/docs/faqs/index.md

 #### 1. Registered by Organisation Admin

-Before creating a Group Coordinator in this way you will need to have first setup the group they will be assigned to from the 'Admin Console' > ['Groups'](https://events.solidrock.io/admin/groups) area.
+Before creating a Group Coordinator in this way you will need to have first set up the group they will be assigned to from the 'Admin Console' > ['Groups'](https://events.solidrock.io/admin/groups) area.

 Having done that organisation admins can then register group coordinators from the 'Admin Console' > ['Accounts'](https://events.solidrock.io/admin/accounts) area.
 If you know the person you're setting up as a Group Coordinator already has a Solidrock account you can first search for them in the account list then using the actions menu choose to 'Edit' the account.
 At the bottom of the edit page you have the option to 'Add new account type' which when clicked will display a pop-up window.
 From here set: